Zettlr/zettlr-docs/docs/en/guides/guide-notes.md

 ## Step 2: Create a folder for your notes

 Now it's time to create a folder for your notes.
 Ideally, you'd want to place it inside a cloud-synchronised folder so that you can access them everywhere, not just on your current computer.
 The name of this folder is completely up to you, but "Notes" may be a good, simple start.
-If you want to use different categories for notes, you can create additional root folders and keep them open.
+If you want to use different categories for notes, you can create additional workspaces and keep them open.
 That way, you may name your categories according to what you store in them:

 - Students: "University", "Lectures", "Private"
 - Teachers: "School"/"University", "Courses"